 - The Fiscal Sponsor Directory allows you to search by state, service category, or keyword for nonprofit fiscal sponsors.
 Profiles include eligibility requirements, fees, services, and types of projects supported.
 The site also provides statistics and resources on fiscal sponsorship.

 - Foundation Grants to Individuals Online is available by subscription or for free at our locations.
-Do a Type of Support search for "Fiscal agent/sponsor" to find nonprofits with fiscal sponsorship programs.
+Try a keyword search for "Fiscal Sponsor."

 When approaching your prospects, be ready to give a verbal or written proposal that explains:

 - Your project: Why it's needed, and its goals, objectives, method, evaluation, staffing, and budget.
 This is similar to a grant proposal.
 To learn more about writing one, please see our proposal writing resources.